sunpy/sunpy/docs/guide/acquiring_data/hek.rst

     FL = <sunpy.net.hek.attrs.FL object>

 We can replace a.hek.EventType('FL') with a.hek.FL - they do the same thing, setting the query to look for flare events.
-Both methods of setting the event type are provided as a convenience
+Both methods of setting the event type are provided as a convenience.

 Let's look further at the FRM attribute::